 Herpes simplex is transmitted by sexual contact, kissing, or other close contact.
-Family members should not share towels or linen with someone who has an outbreak of herpes on the genitalia or cold sores.
+Family members should not share towels or linen with someone who has an outbreak of herpes on the genitalia or cold sores in the mouth area.
 Herpes can spread from person to person even when an infected individual has no outbreak or symptoms.

-- Many people have reported significant results with natural treatments such as Dynamiclear, a powerful and effective way to manage this condition.
+Many people have reported significant results with natural treatments such as H-Cold Sores, a powerful and effective way to manage this condition.

-- For the first attack of herpes simplex, acyclovir needs to be taken for 7-10 days.
+For the first attack of herpes simplex, acyclovir needs to be taken for 7-10 days.
 For recurrent attacks, acyclovir works best when taken as soon as you feel burning, or tingling in the area.
-Acyclovir only shortens the outbreaks – it does not prevent new outbreaks from occurring unless taken continuously.
-Acyclovir should not be taken if you are pregnant, unless approved by your obstetrician.
+This medication only shortens the outbreaks – it does not prevent new outbreaks from occurring unless taken continuously.
+Note that it should not be taken if you are pregnant, unless approved by your obstetrician.